Kitware/vtk-book/VTKBook/05Chapter5.md

   <figcaption style="color:blue"><b>Figure 5-17</b>.
 Creation of polygonal cube. <a href="https://kitware.github.io/vtk-examples/site/Cxx/GeometricObjects/Cube" title="Cube"> See Cube.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/GeometricObjects/Cube" title="Cube"> Cube.py</a>.</figcaption>
 </figure>

 **Create a Polygonal Dataset.** In our first example we create a polygonal representation of a cube.
 The cube is defined by eight points and six quadrilateral faces.
-We also create eight scalar values associated with the eight vertices of the cube. **Figure 5-17** shows the key C++ code fragments used to create the data, and the resulting image.
+We also create eight scalar values associated with the eight vertices of the cube. {ref}`Figure 5-17 <Figure-5-17>` shows the key C++ code fragments used to create the data, and the resulting image.

 The geometry of the cube is defined using an instance of the class vtkPoints.
 By default, the underlying type of vtkPoints is a vtkFloatArray.
 The topology of the cube (i.e., polygons) is defined with an instance of the class vtkCellArray.
 These define the points and polygons of the cube, respectively.
 Scalar data is represented by an instance of the class vtkIntArray.